Kanye West Drops New Music, ‘Banned’ From Oscars After-Parties

 In other news, appearing on the radio program, The Fam in the Morning, in mid-February, rapper Pusha T confirmed that Kanye West is working on his new album, according to Highsnobiety.

 Pusha T’s interview on the radio program came at the time of Kanye West’s fashion show YEEZY Season 5 at New York Fashion Week.
-The G.O.O.D Music label boss confirmed that Yeezy is working on new music despite his November 2016 hospitalization.
+The G.O.O.D Music label-boss confirmed that Yeezy is working on new music despite his November 2016 hospitalization.

 Kanye West has previously teased the follow-up to 2016’s The Life of Pablo and said the new album would be titled Turbo Grafx 16.
 However, it’s unclear how West’s hospitalization and his recovery process have affected his work on the new album.